 - Explore connections, collaborators, related work and more

 I am a low temperature mineralogist and geochemist and have worked on soils for almost 20 years with particular interests in earthworm ecology, contaminated sites and mineral weathering.
-I was appointed as an Anniversary chair in the Environment Department in York in 2012.
+I was appointed as an Anniversary chair in the Department of Environment and Geography in York in 2012.
 Prior to coming to York I worked in the Soil Science department at the University of Reading, starting as a lecturer in 1999, being promoted to senior lecturer, reader and finally a chair in environmental mineralogy and geochemistry in 2009.
 Whilst at the University of Reading I founded the Soil Research Centre.
 The centre comprised about 30 staff, over 40 PhD students from around the world, technical and administrative support and visiting scientists, and served as the focus for soil related research activities at the University.

 As a postdoctoral researcher I worked at the Natural History Museum with Dr Eva Valsami-Jones (now a Professor at Birmingham University) on the use of phosphorus amendments for the in situ remediation of metal contaminated soil and at the Macaulay Land Use Research Institute (now the Hutton Institute) with Dr Simon Langan (now Office Head of the International Water Management Institute) on mineral weathering rates in soils and critical loads of acid rain.
 My PhD was completed at the University of Edinburgh and investigated the solidification of magma chambers and the low temperature alteration of mineral sand I read a BA in Geology at the University of Oxford.